 6. Heating Pads

-Dog-friendly heating pads are a great way to keep dogs warm inside the house (yours or in a dog house) during winter.
+Dog heating pads are a great way to keep dogs warm inside the house (yours or in a dog house) during winter.
 These pads can be self-warming or heated, but they are made to be safe for dogs to lie on.

-Heating pads for dogs are particularly useful for elderly dogs or dogs will illnesses that make it hard to maintain body temperature.
+Heating pads for dogs are particularly useful for elderly dogs or dogs with illnesses that make it hard to maintain body temperature.
 The pad provides a steady source of warmth when the body cannot, they help with muscle and injury recovery, improve blood circulation, and are vet recommended for arthritic dogs.

 7. Heated Dog Beds